-The night my son told me about his depression and the beginning of our journey of healing and openness.
+Please read and share - you never know who you might help...the night my son told me about his struggle with depression was the beginning of our journey of healing and openness.

 Photo credit: Dear World

 “Mom, Can We Talk?”… Every Mom who has heard these four words knows that what follows may be a serious and possibly difficult message from your child.

 These words are meant to be a warning, a chance for you to brace yourself because something big is about to be said.
 So when my son walked into my bedroom on a break from studying for finals his junior year, I knew he needed my full attention.

 “Mom, there’s something I need to tell you.
 For the past year or so I’ve been depressed, seriously depressed.
 Recently, I’ve been talking to ____ at school (a teacher he and I both adored), and they encouraged me to talk to you and Dad.
 In fact, today they insisted.
 They said you would both listen, and you were the only ones who could get me the help I need - and I need help.”

 I’ll be honest – this was not what I was expecting.
 “I’m struggling with studying for this final”, “I’m worried about what I’ll do all summer so I’m not bored”, “I’m exhausted from everything I’ve got going on”, “I’m stressed about senior year and getting into college” – any of these I might have seen coming.